JankaGramofonomanka/notifai-task/README.md

 URL: https://notifai-task.herokuapp.com/create

-Note: If you click on this URL, then "login" will be interpreted as an id of a post, since the method will be ```GET```, which is not allowed here.
+Note: If you click on this URL, then "create" will be interpreted as an id of a post, since the method will be ```GET```, which is not allowed here.

 Allowed methods: ```POST```.